cfbanks/data-533-lab4/README.md

 The user begins using the package by initiating themselves as a wizard (object in the wizard class) and follows printed instructions from there onwards.

 ## Map of Steps:
+**Important**: To start using the package, write "from potterworld import \*", If you just write "import potterworld", the package will not work properly.

 The wizard will perform the following tasks in order:

 1. Initiate the wizard